IndieFoods/frontend/README.md

 npm install
 ```

-5. Custom API keys can be set up in a .env file
+5. Custom API keys can be set up in a .env file.
+We have added an example of env in .env.example file.
 6. Run the project locally to access the frontend functionality of the website

 ```sh